Vedic period: Early Vedic period (c. 1500 BCE – c. 1000 BCE)

 The Rigveda contains accounts of conflicts between the Aryas and the Dasas and Dasyus.
 It describes Dasas and Dasyus as people who do not perform sacrifices (akratu) or obey the commandments of gods (avrata).
 Their speech is described as mridhra which could variously mean soft, uncouth, hostile, scornful or abusive.
 Other adjectives which describe their physical appearance are subject to many interpretations.
 However, some modern scholars such as Asko Parpola connect the Dasas and Dasyus to Iranian tribes Dahae and Dahyu and believe that Dasas and Dasyus were early Indo-Aryan immigrants who arrived into the subcontinent before the Vedic Aryans.
-Likwise, Bronkhorst has argued that the central Ganges Plain was dominated by a related but non-Vedic Indo-Aryan culture, a difference also noted by Samuel.
+Likewise, Bronkhorst has argued that the central Ganges Plain was dominated by a related but non-Vedic Indo-Aryan culture, a difference also noted by Samuel.

 Accounts of military conflicts in between the various tribes of Vedic Aryans are also described in the Rigveda.
 Most notable of such conflicts was the Battle of the Ten Kings, which took place on the banks of the river Parushni (modern day Ravi).
 The battle was fought between the tribe Bharatas, led by their chief Sudas, against a confederation of ten tribes.
 The Bharatas lived around the upper regions of the river Saraswati, while the Purus, their western neighbours, lived along the lower regions of Saraswati.
 The other tribes dwelt north-west of the Bharatas in the region of Punjab.
 Division of the waters of Ravi could have been a reason for the war.
 The confederation of tribes tried to inundate the Bharatas by opening the embankments of Ravi, yet Sudas emerged victorious in the Battle of Ten Kings.
 The Bharatas and the Purus merged into a new tribe, the Kuru, after the war.